 - A letter of registration if required by a law from the relevant professional body/board/ council or undertake to register with the relevant professional body board or council in the Republic of South Africa where applicable

-- spousal visa south africa
+- cancelation of work permit south africa